 I laughed.
-“Ah, Southshore.
+“Ah, Darthmonte.
 You bought your first horse there.
-It’s close to our old homes, too.
-I assume you’re going back for that woman… what was her name again?”
+It’s close to our old homes, too.”

 Appoleon chuckled too.
 “It’s a great town.
-There’s room for a mage there too.”
+There’s room for a skilled magic user there too.”

 “Maybe when the time is right,” I said.

 His face changed, and he shifted his stance.
-“Listen, Sionis, I don’t know what’s brought you up here, but I have a pretty good feeling it has to do with the past.
-It might be time to bury the past, friend.
-You can’t lose yourself to this.”
+“Listen, Sionis, I don’t know what’s brought you up here, but I have a pretty good feeling it has to do with Marjan.
+I know you’re still hurting.
+Everyone can see it, if they know you.
+Don’t lose yourself up here.”

 “I won’t,” I assured him.
 “I’m not here to lose anything.
 I’m here to gain something.
-I won’t die here in Northrend.
+I won’t die in the Frozen Realm.
 I just have to see this through.
-When I do, I’m going to get on my horse and come all the way to Southshore, okay?
+When I do, I’m going to get on my horse and come all the way to Darthmonte, okay?
 We’ll have a drink together and laugh about all this mess.
 I promise.”

 Appoleon nodded, but he didn’t look convinced.
 “You do that, Sionis.
 I’ll be there.”